Delaware Court Records

 How to Obtain Copies of Family Law Cases

 An individual who wants to make copies of his/her file must enclose the search/copy fees for the request, payable by money order or check.
-Copies include photocopy, a certified copy, and an exemplified copy.
-Costs vary by type of copy and family case type being requested.
+Copies include a photocopy, a certified copy, and an exemplified copy.
+Costs vary by the type of copy and family case type being requested.

 Parties are also entitled to electronic copies by filling and submitting the Electronic Copy of Audio Record & Affidavit of Proper Use (Form 801).
 Provided they make the request within 5 years of the initial hearing.
 Each hearing has a $25 charge and the individual can get a form online on the Family Court’s website.

-No member of the public is permitted to leave the courtroom with any original record, exhibit, or paper, except permitted by court order.
+No member of the public is permitted to leave the courtroom with any original record, exhibit, or paper except permitted by court order.
 Copies of the original record are available to members of the public in photocopy, certified copy, or exemplified copy.
 Records and information confidential to the public or redacted by court rule are exempted from this rule.

-Additionally, publicly available records may be accessible from some third-party websites.* These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching a specific or multiple records.
+Additionally, publicly available records may be accessible from some third-party websites.* These websites offer the benefit of not being limited by geographical record availability and can often serve as a starting point when researching specific or multiple records.
 To find a record using the search engines on these sites, interested parties must provide:

-• The name of someone involved, providing it is not a juvenile
+- The name of someone involved, providing it is not a juvenile

-• The assumed location of the record in question such as a city, county, or state name
+- The assumed location of the record in question, such as a city, county, or state name

 Third-party sites are not government-sponsored websites, and record availability may differ from official channels.